Raghu Ram Pillarisetti: Awards and recognition

+In June 2026, he secured a third Guinness World Records title for the "Largest Audience at an Interactive AI-Enabled Holographic Health Awareness Lecture".
+The event integrated medicine, artificial intelligence and immersive holographic technology to deliver evidence-based education on benign breast conditions and breast cancer through a live educational lecture followed by a multilingual interactive question-and-answer session.

+In September 2025, he was conferred the Honorary Fellowship of the Royal College of Physicians and Surgeons of Glasgow (FRCS Glasgow), the College’s highest honour.

+He is reported to be the youngest surgeon from South Asia to receive this distinction.
+He also holds the distinction of being both a Fellow of the same College by examination and an Honorary Fellow.

 He received the Overseas Gold Medal from the Royal College of Surgeons of Edinburgh in 2013, the youngest ever recipient of the award in the 515 years history of the college.

 He is a recipient of Visishta Ugadi Puraskar, which is a State award conferred by the Government of undivided Andhra Pradesh and Vishal Bharat Ugadi Puraskar by the Delhi Telugu Academy.

 He was made a Paul Harris Fellow by the Rotary International to recognise his contribution to the Rotary Foundation and conferred the Vocational Excellence award by the Rotary Club of Jubilee Hills for his service in Breast Oncology.

 He is a recipient of the Edward Kennedy Memorial Award for 'improving the art and science of Breast Oncology in South Asia'.

 He is one of the youngest surgeons and the only one from the southern Indian States of Telangana and Andhra Pradesh to have delivered Col. Pandalai Oration (2018), which is the highest academic honour that can be achieved by a surgeon practicing in India.